matrix-org/matrix-spec-proposals/specification/modules/stickers.rst

 same URL as the main event content.

 It is recommended that sticker image content should be 512x512 pixels in size or smaller.
-The image dimensions specified in the ``info`` object of the message should be half of the original image dimensions in order to assist rendering sharp images on higher DPI screens.
+The dimensions of the image file should be twice the intended display size specified in the ``info`` object, in order to assist rendering sharp images on higher DPI screens.